Guimeng-Leo-Liu/Real-time-face-detection-with-GUI/README.md

 # Real-time-face-detection-with-GUI
 A application with face detection + smile detection + eyes blink detection using pyqt5

+This repository can achieve 70+FPS in a CPU-only environment

 ## Setup and installation
 ```bash
 # create and activate new conda environment